5 reasons adults should stay at Disney's Art of Animation Resort

 5. The family suites work well for couples, too.

-In one of the best breaks of our travel career, Mike and I got a free upgrade to a Cars family suite, which typically ring up at over $500 (double the cost of the Little Mermaid standard room we paid for).
+In one of the best breaks of our travel lives, in 2020 Mike and I got a free upgrade to a Cars family suite, which typically ring up at $500 (double the cost of the Little Mermaid standard room we paid for).
 As a dedicated Cars fan, I loved the retro-inspired decor.
 However, we both appreciated the extra space—two full bathrooms made getting ready in the morning even easier than at home, and there was a comfortable couch with a coffee table.
 Most importantly, the two-room layout meant that I could sleep on the double-size table bed (it pulled out from the wall, Murphy bed-style) when I was dealing with insomnia and needed to listen to a podcast to fall back asleep.

 Art of Animation family suites come with a hefty price tag, but if you have the money, they might fit your needs better than an equivalently-priced room at a deluxe hotel.